 It is possible to learn to speak Spanish in three months.

-But if you approach this challenge with the right mindset, dedicate plenty of time and keep your goals in sight, you can be reading, writing, speaking and listening—and comprehending!—Spanish within twelve weeks.
-Using these five tips, it certainly can become your reality.
+But if you approach this challenge with the right mindset, dedicate plenty of time and keep your goals in sight, you can be speaking and understanding Spanish within twelve weeks.

 You’ve set the goal.
 Now, start hustling and achieve it!